wp-plugins/participants-database/readme.txt

 = What if someone loses their private link? =

 If someone does not have the private link to edit their record, they can sign up again with the same email address.
 If someone signs up with the same email address as an existing record, they will be sent the same code as before, giving them access to their previously established record.
+This also prevents more than one record having the same email address.

-It's also possible to send them the link again in an email, but the plugin does not provide a way to do this.
+It's also possible to send them the link again in an email, but the plugin does not currently provide a way to do this.
 You will have to sent them a link to the edit record page (the one with the [pdb_record] shortcode), adding their code at the end of the link like this: ?pid=RH45L (using whatever the code for their record is.)
 The code is visible when you view the record from the "list participants" page.

 == Other Notes ==